 The annual award is given by the Aging Services Directors Organization and the Nevada delegation of the Nevada Silver Haired Congress.

-The honor – helping raise awareness of seniors’ community contributions – included a special award ceremony for Beverly, plus congratulatory awards from statewide officials including Gov. Rick Sandoval.
+The honor – helping raise awareness of seniors’ community contributions – included a special award ceremony for Beverly, plus congratulatory awards from statewide officials including Gov. Brian Sandoval.

 “I was so excited.
 I actually started to cry,” she says of first learning she had won.
 “It’s just been very, very exciting for me.”

 No doubt, Beverly has earned the honor.

 Still in full health, she volunteers approximately 20 hours per week, and has done so for years.

 She and her husband Jerry were even among the first volunteers at The Smith Center, before it even opened.